Cyberlorians/M-21-31/ExecutiveSummary.md

 ---

-Please contact us at **m2131collective@microsoft.com** for any feedback and/or assistance.
+Please contact us at **m2131collective@microsoft.com** for any feedback and/or assistance